pimlicolabs/alto/README.md

 pnpm test # note: foundry must be installed on the machine for this to work
 ```

-A helper script to run a local Alto instance connected to a local anvil node can be found at [scripts/run-local-instance.sh](scripts/README.md)
+> a helper script for running Alto locally with an Anvil node can be found at [scripts/run-local-instance.sh](scripts/README.md)

 ## Prerequisites